Last updated: April 11th, 2022

 Looking for a beautiful town to explore the Canadian Rockies from?
 Look no further.
 In fact, Fernie is the only town in BC that’s fully encircled by the Rocky Mountains.

 Located in the East Kootenay region of Southern British Columbia, Fernie is a paradise for outdoor adventurers at any time of year.
 At the same time, there’s much more to Fernie than outdoor adventure.
-Thanks to their history of being an important coal-mining town, as well as two fires that ripped through the city in the early 1900s, Fernie is home to quite a few beautiful historic buildings in their downtown core.
+Thanks to its history of being an important coal-mining town, as well as two fires that ripped through the city in the early 1900s, Fernie is home to quite a few beautiful historic buildings in its downtown core.
 There’s also a vibrant art scene and a variety of restaurants, shops, and cafes.
 Plus, when you’re done with Fernie, you can explore the neighbouring historic coal mining towns of Crowsnest Pass or head north and explore the Kootenays for even more mountain paradise.

 In this travel guide, we’re going to help you explore Fernie by telling you the best things to do, where to eat, where to stay, and more.